German Shepherd Temperament, Energy Level, and Lifestyle Fit

 Typical energy characteristics:

-• Require daily physical activity
+• Require daily physical exercise

-• Thrive on structured exercise routines
+• Thrive on structured routines

 • Enjoy tasks, games, and challenges

-• Can develop destructive behaviors if under-stimulated
+• Become destructive if under-stimulated

 Daily Exercise Needs